October is Health Literacy Month. This week, we will be focusing on occupations that often have a high risk of asbestos exposure.

 · Drywall installers-asbestos was in the taping compounds that were used to cover and smooth the taping that covered the seams between sheets

-· Electricians-asbestos was commonly used as insulator in wiring and in high-voltage switchgear and motors; and electricians typically worked around joint compound and fireproofing
+· Electricians-asbestos was commonly used as an insulator in wiring and in high-voltage switchgear and motors, and electricians typically worked around the joint compound and fireproofing

 · Firefighters-exposed to an array of construction materials and compounds while fighting fires in older buildings, as well as wearing asbestos suits to prevent injury

 · Insulators-install or remove asbestos pipe covering, asbestos block insulation or asbestos cement

 · Longshoremen and shipbuilders-exposed to massive levels of asbestos while unloading asbestos fiber and other asbestos-containing cargo or while constructing and repairing vessels

 · Plumbers and pipefitters, steamfitters-asbestos gaskets and packing and the insulation used on the pipes they were repairing

 · Railroad workers-asbestos was used in insulation, brake linings and in other areas

 · Sheet metal workers-asbestos was common in construction materials as well as protective gear